sportsense. | User Guide

 Compare videos by selecting the black and white square in the menu.

-- Once comparing, select RaceTime (racing flags).
-This allows you to line up two clips, and compare the time of each clip - showing who was faster with an interval (e.g. +0.5 s).
+• Once comparing, select RaceTime (racing flags) to line up two clips and compare their times, showing who was faster with an interval (e.g. +0.5 s).

-Ghost Mode is another type of comparison, and can be selected while using compare, or RaceTime.
+Ghost Mode is another comparison type, and can be selected while using compare or RaceTime.

 Annotations, Angles & Skeleton